-- 1. Add 100μl of Standard, Blank, or Sample per well, cover with a plate sealer, and incubate for 90 minutes at 37°C. - 2.
-Aspirate the liquid of each well, don't wash. - 3.
-Add 100μl of 1x Biotinylated Detection Antibody to each well, cover with a plate sealer, and gently agitate to ensure thorough mixing.
-Incubate for 1 hour at 37°C. - 4.
+- 1. Add 100μl of Standard, Blank, or Sample per well. - Immediately add 100μl of Biotinylated Detection Antibody Working Solution to each well, cover with a plate sealer and incubate for 90 minutes at 37°C. - 3.
 Aspirate the liquid from each well and wash 3 times.
 Wash by adding approximately 350 μl of Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
 Allow each wash to sit for 1-2 minutes before completely aspirating.
-After the last wash, aspirate to remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - 5.
-Add 100μl of 1x HRP Conjugate working solution to each well, cover with a new plate sealer, and incubate for 30 minutes at 37°C. - 6.
-Aspirate the liquid from each well and wash 5 times as outlined in step 4. - Add 90μl of TMB Substrate solution to each well, cover with a new plate sealer, and incubate for 15 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - Add 50μl of Stop Solution to each well.
+After the last wash, aspirate to remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - 4.
+Add $100\mu l$ of 1x HRP Conjugate working solution to each well, cover with a new plate sealer, and incubate for 30 minutes at 37°C. - 5.
+Aspirate the liquid from each well and wash 5 times as outlined in step 4. - 6.
+Add 90μl of TMB Substrate solution to each well, cover with a new plate sealer, and incubate for 15 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - 7.
+Add 50μl of Stop Solution to each well.
 The blue color will change to yellow immediately.
 If color change does not appear uniform, gently tap the plate to ensure thorough mixing.
-The Stop Solution should be added to wells in the same order and timing as the TMB substrate solution. - 9.
+The Stop Solution should be added to wells in the same order and timing as the TMB substrate solution. - 8.
 Determine the optical density (OD value) of each well immediately using a microplate reader set to 450 nm.